 It’s the National Jamboree.

-The largest gathering of Scouts in the U.S. returns this July at the Summit Bechtel Reserve in West Virginia.
-It will be an adventure for everyone who attends.
+The largest gathering of Scouts in the U.S. is happening now at the Summit Bechtel Reserve in West Virginia.
+It’s an adventure for everyone who attends.

 WHAT’S A JAMBOREE?